ITV Studios: ITV Studios France

 At the end of February 2017, ITV Studios acquired a majority stake in independent production group Tetra Media Studio, which participates in the fields of fiction (mainly television dramas such as A French Village which is the company is known for producing), documentaries, magazine series, live entertainment, animation, new media, music and distribution; however, Tetra will continue to operate independently from ITV Studios France.

-In December 2021, Thierry Lachkar has been named as of CEO of ITV Studios France.
+In December 2021, Thierry Lachkar was named as CEO of ITV Studios France.

 Tetra Media Studio

 Tetra Media Studio is a French independent television group founded in 1990 by directors Miguel Courtois, Gilles de Maistre and Jérôme Cornuau.
 The company participates in the fields of fiction (mainly television dramas such as A French Village which is the company is known for producing), documentaries, magazine series and live entertainment.
 The group consists of: